EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Introduction

-Another challenge is that the \emph{feature mapping} techniques used to encode Android samples from the problem space (i.e., input space) into the feature space are not invertible~\cite{b26}.
-This means that the feature-space perturbations used to generate an adversarial example cannot simply be mapped into a malicious app.
-A prominent approach to deal with the \textit{inverse feature-mapping problem} is manipulating the real-world malware apps with the problem-space transformations that correspond to the features used in ML models.
-Each problem-space transformation can trigger a specific feature to appear in the feature representations of the apps.
-Applying the feature-based transformations to manipulate Android apps lets adversaries create hazardous evasion attacks~\cite{b26,b27,b28,b29}; however, finding appropriate transformations that meet problem-space constraints~\cite{b26} is not straightforward for various reasons.
-First of all, some problem-space transformations (e.g., \cite{b75,b90}) that intend to mimic feature-space perturbations may not lead to realizable adversarial examples because feature-space evasion attacks ignore feature dependencies stemming from real-world objects.
-Moreover, some transformations~\cite{b26,b28} that satisfy problem-space constraints in manipulating real objects may inject undesired or incompatible payloads into malware apps.
-These kinds of transformations not only render the perturbations different from what the attacker expects~\cite{b28} but also can crash adversarial malware samples.
+Another challenge is the limitations of \emph{feature mapping} techniques used to convert Android apps from the problem space (i.e., input space) to feature space.
+These techniques are not reversible, meaning that feature-space perturbations cannot be directly translated into a malicious app~\cite{b26}.
+To address \textit{inverse feature-mapping problem}, a common approach is to manipulate real-world malware apps using problem-space transformations that correspond to the features used in ML models.
+By applying these feature-based transformations to Android apps, adversaries can create hazardous evasion attacks~\cite{b26,b27,b28,b29}.
+However, finding suitable transformations that satisfy problem-space constraints is not straightforward~\cite{b26}: Firstly, certain transformations (e.g.,~\cite{b75,b90}) intended to mimic feature-space perturbations may not result in feasible AEs because they disregard feature dependencies from real-world objects.
+Additionally, some transformations (e.g.,~\cite{b26,b28}) that meet problem-space constraints for manipulating real objects may introduce undesired or incompatible payloads into malware apps.
+These types of transformations not only might render the perturbations different from what the attacker expects~\cite{b28} but can also lead to the crashing of adversarial malware apps.

-The last challenge concerns existing approaches~\cite{b17,b18,b19,b20,b21,b22,b23,b24,b26,b27,b28,b75,b90} for generating adversarial examples based on the details of target malware detectors (e.g., ML algorithm, feature set, etc.) as the authors assumed that adversaries have \textit{Perfect Knowledge (PK)} or \textit{Limited Knowledge (LK)} about target classifiers, while in real scenarios, an adversary mostly have \textit{Zero Knowledge (ZK)} about target malware detectors.
-ZK is more realistic than PK and LK since in real life, antiviruses are black-box engines that are queried~\cite{b84}.

-\cmmnt{ In summary, our work aims to overcome the following challenges in order to propose a practical Android evasion attack: \begin{itemize} \item \textbf{Challenge 1}: \textit{Feature space does not match problem space.} Manipulating real-world malware apps based on the feature-space perturbations is a fragile approach as the nature of the problem space is different from the feature space in the malware domain.
-Some studies~\cite{b17,b18,b19,b21,b22,b23} either skipped this challenge by generating adversarial perturbations only in the feature space or the feasibility of the proposed techniques have not been evaluated in real-world samples.
-For those papers~\cite{b20,b24,b26,b27,b28,b29,b75,b90}\cmmnt{~\cite{b26,b27,b28,b29}} that did generate real-world adversarial examples based on the \textit{feature-space} perturbations, the inverse mapping techniques used often came with some restrictions (e.g. unexpected manipulations, failure to meet the problem-space constraints, etc). \cmmnt{(e.g. size constraints, unexpected crashes, etc).}